Stavropolskaya Aktsionernaya Avia Flight 1023: Immediate response

+Having lost all contact with Flight 1023, ATC declared the aircraft as missing.
+By 10:39 a.m, a rescue team was formed to search for the aircraft.
+Approximately 18 minutes later, the team received a telephone call from local authorities that an aircraft had just crashed on a forest, about 1 km off Cherkessk.
 Wreckage of the Antonov An-24 was found scattered over a wide area in a forest near the village of Prigorodny, east of Cherkessk, northern Caucasus.
-The tail of the plane was discovered 1.5 kilometers (0.93 miles) from the rest of the debris, suggesting that the plane may have disintegrated in mid-air.
-The 50 passengers on board were all killed.
+The tail of the plane was discovered 1.7 km from the rest of the debris, suggesting that the aircraft may have disintegrated in mid-air.